 Azure Synapse is a unified analytics service that includes capabilities for data integration, data warehousing, and data analytics.
 For integration, Azure Synapse supports over 95 native connectors that allow you to gather data from multiple sources.
 After the data is collected, you can transform the data and store it in a data warehouse.
 Eventually, you can leverage Azure Synapse for analysis and visualization.

-As it comes with numerous features to manage end-to-end big data workflow, it has quickly become popular among analytics professionals.
-Synapse’s ability to handle unstructured data stored in a data lake makes it even more powerful.
+Synapse’s numerous features to manage end-to-end big data workflow have quickly made it popular among analytics professionals.
+Its ability to handle unstructured data stored in a data lake makes it even more powerful.
 Synapse also supports analyst-friendly languages like T-SQL, Python, Scala, Spark SQL, and .Net.

 1. Sign in to the Azure portal.